Wrestling Hillary Clinton: Part III

 He opened the padlock, swung the gate open, and locked the gate against the cage so it couldn’t accidentally swing shut.
 He put his left hand on my shoulder again, raised his stubby right forefinger and looked up into my eyes.

 He had soft grey eyes that matched his whispy hair, and I saw a tiny bald spot forming atop a head so flat you could rest a can of beer on it.
 His finger was about a foot from my face, and his stubby arm bulged with muscles like Popeye’s.
-He held eye contact silently for a few seconds, then said:
+He held eye contact silently for a few seconds while his lips moved a tiny bit, as if he were chewing on what he wanted to say before spitting it out.

-“If you’re going to be co-captain, I’d like you to earn a B average.”
+He said: “If you’re going to be co-captain, I’d like you to earn at least a B average.”

 I nodded and said I’d try my best.
 Coach nodded back and released his hand.
 We never spoke of it again.

 State law required varsity athletes to maintain a C average, and most star athletes I knew were given grades to keep them playing.
-I had failed about a third of my classes in ninth grade and a few in 10th, around the time my dad and I were hauled out of his cabin by armed deputies, and my grades were only part of why I couldn’t wrestle that year; I was also suspended for using vulgarity in school, though I don’t recall what I said and was probably just repeating something my dad and I joked about all summer.
+I had failed about a third of my classes in ninth grade and a few in 10th, around the time my dad and I were hauled out of his cabin by armed deputies, and my grades were only part of why I couldn’t wrestle that year.
+I was also suspended for using vulgarity in school, though I don’t recall what I said and was probably just repeating something my dad and I joked about all summer.
+Like all kids, I parroted what I heard at home, so I probably called Ronald Reagan an asshole.

 I rejoined the team my junior year and barely earned a C average, and that was with repeating classes I already taken but failed in 9th and 10th grades.
 I never saw the point of school.
 Both of my parents had dropped out in 11th grade, and Big Daddy never obtained any degree yet was the most powerful man in Louisiana.
-Newspaper pundits and the state attorney general said, “If Edward Partin had a college degree, he would be governor,” which only sounded good to people who respect titles and don’t realize that it comes with more limitations and oversight than the real people in power.
+Newspaper pundits and the state attorney general said, “If Edward Partin had a college degree, he would be governor,” which was funny to me because Governor McKeith said Big Daddy ran the state.

 “To support my team, Coach,” I said.

-He looked me in the eyes, held up his forefinger between us, and said:
+He looked me in the eyes, held up a forefinger between us, and said:

 I listened to whatever Coach said.
 I didn’t always do it, but I thought long and hard about why he said things before making my choice.
 He had said he’d like me to earn a B average, and I said I would try.
-I did.
-I didn’t listen to his advice to sit in the front rows and show attention, a version of his sitting by the mat to show support, because I felt more comfortable in the middle rows (where I could also practice card tricks under my desk without teachers noticing).
-I was unconcerned with whether or not I had a B or a C, as long as I graduated and met my army contract.
-And though I requested the college fund, I was indifferent to college and simply putting money aside in case something changed.
-I and was an in-betweener, a person neither here nor there, on my own vision quest to find where I wanted to be and trying to envision the type of person I’d like to become.
+I didn’t listen to every aspect of his advice, like sitting in the front rows so the teacher’s new you were trying, a version of sitting next to the mat to show support.
+My aversion to authority was strongest sitting and listening to a teacher, and, personally, I was unconcerned with whether or not I had a B or a C.

 When Uncle Bob got sick and Auntie Lo was too sloshed by 3pm every day to drive me to and from practice at summer camp, Coach found a compromise.
 He didn’t take me to camp, but he took me on errands to different wrestling programs all over southern Louisiana.
-Once a week, he picked me up in his old brown Ford 150 pickup truck, the one we knew well from helping him load rolled up wrestling mat sections and shuttling them between schools for tournaments in winter and spring.
+Once a week, Lea would pick me up and drop me off at Belaire, where Coach would pick me up in his old brown Ford 150 pickup truck, the one we knew well from helping him load rolled up wrestling mat sections and shuttling them between schools for tournaments in winter and spring.
 But in summer his truck was filled filled the truck with mops, 5 gallon buckets of fungicide, and bags of off-white headgear that he bought in bulk and dropped off at schools with even less of a wrestling budget than Belaire, mostly smaller rural schools along the 80 mile River Road between Baton Rouge and New Orleans.

 “A small company,” he said.
 He pushed the turn signal lever up and slowed down and got into the turning lane that would take us to Clinton.
 He stopped, turned, and continued.